uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 - Two members of your team should deliver the presentation, each speaking to relatively equal portions.
 - A seven minute time limit will be strictly enforced, with additional time for questions.
+- Presenters should be different from those for Assignment 3, such that everybody presents at least once this quarter.
+  If there is some reason this cannot work for your team, be sure you have communicated with us.

 Your presentation should include: